Send the link below via email or IMCopy

 How would you ask whether isolation is causing the pups stress?

 Hint - you might want to make a comparison?!

 Would you rather have this or that?

-However, it is affected by physical exertion too
+HR is affected by physical exertion too

 Also, you can ask how generally stressed an animal is using a cortisol challenge.

 Core rye temperature in ungulates, dogs, cats etc